Strong Parameters in Rails

 How do you mark parameters as safe?

-In the above code, we explicitly mark the client parameter as required using the require method, and only permit the name and company parameters inside the client.
-If the client parameter has an admin parameter, Rails won’t allow you to use it in a mass assignment operation.
+In the above code, we explicitly mark the user parameter as required using the require method, and only permit the name and location parameters inside the user.
+If the user has an admin parameter, Rails won’t allow you to use it in a mass assignment operation.

 Let’s open the Rails console by running bin/rails console and run some experiments: